edooley7/dsp/HOWTO.md

 ![edit](img/edit_file.png)

-After you've edited the file, you need to _commit_ your changes.
+After you've edited the file, you need to _commit_ your changes to make them permanent.
 At the bottom of the page you can add a _commit message_ describing your changes and then click the green "Commit changes" button.

 ![commit](img/commit_file.png)

 You can repeat the edit and commit process as many times as you like.
-You don't have to be totally done with a file to commit; commit incrementally!
+You don't have to be totally done with a file to commit.
+Commit incrementally!

 ---